 Now, there were lots of people already complaining about private data being collected by Google through its other devices and software, so a new product from Google further augmented these concerns.
 Of course, Google claims that the data collected does not include the websites you have visited or any other activity data, but by default (this can be changed by going to Advanced Networking Settings), the DNS provider is set to Google Public DNS and of course (quoted the Google support page), “the DNS provider can associate your web traffic with your public IP address”, so its up to you to draw conclusions.

 Update: If you remember the Netgear Orbi drama where a firmware update destabilized the system for lots of users and, up until now, many people still have issues with the WiFi system, well, Google WiFi went through a similar phase (although with less of an impact).
-Specifically, last year, Google released a new firmware update which, as a side effect, made the port forwarding feature unusable.
+Specifically, about two years ago, Google released a new firmware update which, as a side effect, made the port forwarding feature unusable.
 It did took about a couple of months to get it fixed, which is unacceptable for someone running a business and it’s also significant for people that have a smart home.

 That being said, the Google WiFi app remained very intuitive and absolutely perfect for non-tech-savvy people or for the people that don’t have the time or the desire to manage and configure a more complex device.
 But, it lacks a lot of important features that the other routers do not and this makes it impossible to perform any serious in-depth configuration (an optional web-based interface would have been a nice addition).